octoenergy/octoenergy.github.io/_posts/2016-05-05-django-elb-health-checks.markdown

 (ELB) to balance requests between an "Auto Scaling Group" (ASG) of EC2 instances.
-As well as horizontally scaling, this set-up allows automated canary (aka blue-green) deployments, where new application versions are deployed as a new ASG which replaces the existing EC2 instances with new; a so-called "immutable infrastructure" approach.
+As well as horizontally scaling, this set-up allows automated canary (aka blue-green) deployments, where new application versions are deployed as a new ASG which replaces the existing EC2 instances; a so-called "immutable infrastructure" approach.

 Such a procedure relies on ELB "health check" requests to test that the new EC2 instances are ready to take production traffic (and the old instances can be terminated).
-For canary deployments, it's important that the health check is accurate: false positives lead to broken applications being brought into production causing errors, downtime and other sadness.
+For canary deployments, it's important that the health check is accurate: false positives lead to broken applications being brought into production, causing errors, downtime, and other sadness.

 At [Octopus Energy](https://octopus.energy), we deploy Django applications in this way as part of a continuous delivery pipeline coordinated by Hashicorp's